noiz-x/cot-analysis/README.md

-# COT Analysis
+# COT Analysis & Signal Generator

-This project provides tools for analyzing Commitment of Traders (COT) data.
-It implements data cleaning, feature engineering, and signal generation for market sentiment analysis based on COT reports.
+This project offers an updated suite of tools for analyzing Commitment of Traders (COT) data.
+In addition to data parsing and cleaning, it now includes advanced bias generation for improved market sentiment analysis based on the latest COT reports.

 ## Requirements